 Ask anyone who has visited Horseshoe Bend to describe it and I bet that I can predict the reaction: They will hesitate, then a sly smile will creep across their face…they will slowly shake their head and say: “Oh yeah…Horseshoe…Wow… you have to see it yourself.”

 Horseshoe is one of those places that truly are more emotionally impactful in person than you could ever think possible if you have only seen it in photos.
 Try to imagine this…you walk about 30 minutes over a featureless desert landscape…there really isn’t much to see…some mountains out in the distance…lots of sand and slickrock…maybe a Jack Rabbit or two bouncing between brown and thirsty plants.
 Then, suddenly, the path ends.
-Actually, it doesn’t end, it simply disappears as it abruptly ends at a sheer 1000′ drop.
-No handrail, no signs, just this:
+Actually, it doesn’t end, it simply disappears as it abruptly ends at a sheer 1000′ drop:

 Look at the bottom of this photo…that is a straight drop down to the river…nothing to stop you other than a couple sandstone outcroppings that might slow you down a bit as you bounce off of them:)